Understanding the OWASP Mobile Top 10 Security Risks: Part One (M1-M3)

 What can be done

-Since there are a variety of ways that hackers can exploit insecure communications, protecting mobile apps requires a holistic security approach.
+Like other issues on the OWASP Mobile Top 10 list, there are a variety of ways that hackers can exploit insecure communications.
+Protecting mobile apps against these threats requires a holistic security approach.
 This includes:

 - Ensuring authentication certificates are being signed by a trusted Certificate Authority (CA) and not accepting self-signed certificates.